 When "I Don't Want To" Becomes a Barrier: Navigating Resistance in Extracurriculars

-As parents, we’ve all heard it: "I don't want to go!"
-Sometimes it’s just a mood, but for many families, this resistance is a constant hurdle even for vital activities like school or essential life-saving skills like swimming lessons.
+As parents, we’ve all heard it: “I don’t want to go!”
+Sometimes it’s just a passing mood.
+But for many families, resistance becomes a persistent hurdle — even when the activity is essential, such as school attendance or life‑saving skills like swimming lessons.

 When your child refuses to participate, it’s natural to feel stuck.
-You might find yourself wondering: Is this just shyness?
-Is it a sensory issue?
-Could my child be on the autism spectrum or have other neurodivergent traits?
+You may find yourself asking difficult questions: Is this shyness?
+A sensory issue?
+Anxiety?
+Could my child be neurodivergent, including on the autism spectrum?

-Whatever the root cause, our role as parents remains the same: to ensure our children build the social and physical skills they need to thrive.
+Whatever the root cause, the parental responsibility remains the same: to ensure children develop the social, emotional, and physical skills they need to thrive, while responding thoughtfully to how they experience the world.

 Lessons from Life

-As a mother of four, I’ve been in the trenches.
-One of my children is a true introvert—someone who has always found new environments and groups incredibly overwhelming.
+As a mother of five, I’ve lived this.
+One of my children is a true introvert — someone who has always found new environments and unfamiliar groups deeply overwhelming.

-• I changed the environment.
-We moved lessons to a neighbor’s backyard pool.
+I changed the environment by moving lessons to a neighbour’s backyard pool.

-• I modified the social dynamic.
-We hired a private instructor for my child and a few close friends and siblings.
+I modified the social dynamic by arranging private instruction with a few close friends and siblings present.

 Yes, it cost more.
-But the "buy-in" we got from creating a safe, familiar space was worth it.
-It turned a source of anxiety into a source of mastery.
+But the buy‑in we gained by creating a familiar, emotionally safe space was worth it.
+What had been a source of distress became a source of confidence and mastery.
+The skill was learned — and the experience mattered.

 Identifying the “Why”

-• Is the environment too loud, too bright, or too crowded?
+• Is the environment too loud, bright, or crowded?

-• Is there a bully or a personality clash with an instructor?
+• Is there a personality clash or a relational issue with an instructor or peer?

-• When you peak in later on, is your child still miserable in the corner or smiling and involved?
+• When you observe later, is your child still withdrawn — or engaged and smiling?

 The Role of Co‑Parenting and Parenting Coordination

-In a co-parenting dynamic, these struggles can sometimes lead to conflict between households.
-One parent might feel the activity is essential, while the other feels the child shouldn't be "forced."
+In a co‑parenting context, these challenges can quickly become conflict between households.
+One parent may view the activity as essential; the other may believe the child should not be pushed or forced.

 Written by Cori McGuire, a Parenting Coordinator since 2008 with 28 years of family law experience in British Columbia.
 To read other similar articles click: Extracurricular Activities for your Child, The Essential Role of Activities for Your Child's Well-Being, and Why Secret Activities are Co-Parenting Poison and other articles in my Resource Library.
 You might also want to check out an article on Psych-Ed Testing or the other articles on parenting children with special needs.